+Community Grids Laboratory

+Indiana University

-Community Grids Laboratory Indiana University 501 North Morton Street, Suite 224 Bloomington, IN 47404 {gcf,gaydin,hgadgil,spallick,marpierc,wewu}@indiana.edu
+501 North Morton Street, Suite 224

+Bloomington, IN 47404

+{gcf,gaydin,hgadgil,spallick,marpierc,wewu}@indiana.edu

-Abstract: We discuss the architectural and management support for real time data stream applications, both in terms of lower level messaging and higher level service, filter and session structures.
-In our approach, messaging systems act as a Grid substrate that can provide qualities of service to various streaming applications ranging from audio-video collaboration to sensor grids.
-The messaging substrate is composed of distributed, hierarchically arranged message brokers that form networks.
-We discuss approaches to managing systems for both broker networks and application filters: broker network topologies must be created and maintained, and distributed filters must be arranged in appropriate sequences.
+Abstract: We discuss the architectural and management support of real time data streams, both in terms of lower level messaging and higher level service, filter and session structure.
+Our messaging system acts as a substrate that can be used to provide qualities of service to various streaming applications ranging from audio-video collaboration systems to sensor grids.
+The messaging substrates are composed of distributed, hierarchically arranged message broker networks.
+We discuss the role of management systems for both broker networks and filters: broker network topologies must be created and maintained, and distributed filters must be arranged in appropriate sequences.
 These managed broker networks may be applied to a wide range of problems.
 We discuss applications to audio/video collaboration in some detail and also describe applications to streaming Global Positioning System data streams.
+These provide specific application filters that can transform and republish message streams to the broker system.